 Teeth are normally rounded with little wear facets.
 Teeth do not normally come together during normal functions like eating and speaking.
 Since enamel is the hardest and most highly mineralized substance in the human body, it requires a great deal of stress to get worn down.
+Constant teeth grinding will wear out your enamel over time.

 Notice the decreased height of the teeth and the very flat surface compared to the longer rounded teeth in the initial picture.
 This is a progressive process and most people don’t realize they are wearing down their teeth until they are evaluated and examined by a dentist.